 Virginia provides two tax credits to encourage coal production or coal use: the Coal-field Employment Enhancement Tax Credit (coalfield tax credit) and the Virginia Coal Employment and Production Incentive Tax Credit (electricity generator tax credit).
-Virginia's coal production occurs principally in the coalfield region of Southwest Virginia (Buchanan, Dickenson, Lee, Russell, Scott, Tazewell, and Wise counties and the City of Norton).
-Over 95 percent of coal production occurs in Buchanan, Dickenson, and Wise counties.
-(See Appendix D for a map of the region.)
+Virginia's coal production occurs principally in the coalfield region of Southwest Virginia which encompasses Buchanan, Dickenson, Lee, Russell, Scott, Tazewell, and Wise counties and the City of Norton.
+Over 95 percent of coal production occurs in just three of these counties (Buchanan, Dickenson, and Wise).
 Virginia is among the 15 states (out of 23 that produced coal in 2018) that offer tax credits to the coal industry.
-(See Appendix D for more information on state coal tax credits).
+(See Appendix D a map of the coalfield region and Appendix E for more information on state coal tax credits).

 The coalfield tax credit was adopted in 1995 to encourage coal production and coal employment and provides a tax credit to "any person who has an economic interest in coal" mined in the state, which generally is the mining company that extracted the coal (Table 1-1).
 The amount of the coalfield tax credit varies by mining method (surface versus underground) and changes in employment levels.
-The coalfield tax credit also provides a tax credit for coalbed methane-1¢ per million BTUs (British Thermal Units)-which is natural gas extracted from coalbeds.
+The coalfield tax credit also provides a tax credit for coalbed methane (natural gas extracted from coalbeds).
 Originally, both metallurgical and thermal coal were eligible for the coalfield tax credit, but legislative changes now restrict eligibility to the production of metallurgical coal and coalbed methane.